allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team1/README.md

 LINK PRESENTATION MATERIALS HERE
 ```

+* Replace the template text in the code block above with the link to the appropriate material

 This presentation must meet the following criteria:

 - [ ] Be between 15 - 20 minutes